mih/Psignifit-3.x/doc-src/MODELSPECIFICATION.rst

 ab
     the ab-core corresponds to the transformation that transforms an arbitrary normal distribution to the standard normal distribution.
 It is given by :math:`g(x,a,b) = \frac{x-a}{b}`.
-    For all symmetric sigmoids, this corresponds to the classical psignifit parameterization. mw
+    For all symmetric sigmoids, this corresponds to the classical psignifit parametrization. mw
     the mw-core is similar to the ab-core in that it is a linear transformation, too.
     However, the parameters now have a useful meaning.
 The first parameter is the "midpoint"